iwillwen/raycast-ai-openrouter-proxy/README.md

 ## Features

-This proxy aims to provide a seamless experience for using OpenRouter models within Raycast.
+This proxy aims to provide a seamless experience for using custom models within Raycast.
 Here's what is supported and what is not:

 ### Supported:

-- 🧠 **Any OpenRouter model**: Access the wide range of models offered by OpenRouter.
+- 🧠 **Any model**: Access the wide range of models offered by OpenAI-compatible providers.
+OpenRouter is used by default.
 - 👀 **Vision support**: Use models capable of processing images.
 - 🛠️ **AI Extensions & MCP**: Use your favorite AI Extensions and MCP servers.
 Note that Ollama tool calling support is experimental in Raycast.
 - 📝 **System instructions**: Provide system-level prompts to guide model behavior.